Aurodexdis/KidneyTumorSegment/README.md

 ## Results

-The U-Net deep learning approach significantly outperforms the adaptive thresholding method, achieving 13-fold and 8-fold improvements in kidney and tumor segmentation Dice scores, respectively.
+U-Net significantly outperforms adaptive thresholding, achieving 13-fold and 8-fold improvements in kidney and tumor segmentation Dice scores, respectively.
 Detailed results and visualizations are available in the notebook and output directories.

 ## License